French Onion Soup, a comfort meal that is hearty and robust. I know you want some.

 This is a terrific recipe.
 My reaction was to think that I had not written the recipe correctly.
 (And therefore, it’s my fault.)
 But when I told Don about it, he said, “I wonder what she did wrong?”
 Hmmmm.
 A very different take on one simple comment!

 Later, when I checked with my friend, she said that she had burned the toast and wasn’t sure the bowls were ovenproof, so melting the cheese was a problem.
 Whew!
 I’m so glad it wasn’t a problem with my recipe.
 We have made this French Onion Soup recipe numerous times, and it is always delicious.

 And my friend made it again and let me know she loved it.
 I was so relieved!

 Look What’s For Supper

 I don’t have a specific soup pot; I always use one of my Dutch Ovens.
-I’m not sure people call these large pots Dutch Ovens anymore, but a Dutch Oven is a terrific size pot and it is very versatile.
+A Dutch Oven is a terrific size pot and it is very versatile.
 It holds 6 quarts and has a cover.
 It can be used to make soup, bake a roast, make a casserole, or fry a piece of meat.
-I don’t think I would like my kitchen if I didn’t have one!
-Mine is so old, they don’t sell the model anymore.
-Don has one, too, and his is Farberware, which is a very good brand for cookware, but I couldn’t find any online like the type we have.
-This is the kind of pot I am talking about, and this one looks like a good one:

 If you are not keen on standing at the stove to make caramelized onions, but you want a hearty French Onion Soup, start with instruction #2 and use the onions you make ahead in Slow Cooker Caramelized Onions.
 It will take you about 20-30 minutes to finish up the recipe and sit down to supper.